ultrox/my-first-layout/README.md

 ## Working on the layout
+This layout is done looking at [this design](https://ishadeed.com/assets/flexbox/home.png)

 Trying to improve my css skills by building (hopefully) many layouts.
 Details are not as important.

 I draw a lot of inspiration from greate Hayden Pickering (every layout), Andy Bell (cube) and books like Css in Depth as well Master CSS very impressed with [this article](https://tiffanybbrown.com/2022/01/how-does-flexbox-work/index.html)